AkiaHaha/QuadrupedRobot2023/README.md

 ## E16 ->12.6
 * Finish Trot move function and build and run success but could not realize continous movement;
 * Rewrite the function to show matrix;
-* Fix the bug that couldn't use functions in operator.h; solution is change Cmake;
+* Fix the bug that couldn't use functions in Operator.h; solution is change Cmake;
-* Write some small module functions in operator.h;
+* Write some small module functions in Operator.h;

 ## E17 ->12.7
 * 1st edition of trot gait; includes 3 stages: trot_start, trot, stepping;